woow-wu7/8-penetrate/4-ENGLISH/0-0-CLASSIFICATION/AA-2-JobInterview.md

 3.2
 For the font-end part, it's divide into three layers: performance, errors, and user data.

-【 In terms of performance layer 】: It can monitor the performance data after the deployment of the front-end project, such as the white screen time, the duration of API requests, and the time for the browser to 【 parse 】 【 various 】 resources.
+【 In terms of performance layer 】: It can monitor the performance data after the deployment of the front-end project, such as the white screen time, the duration of API requests, and the time for the browser to 【 parse 】 【 various各种的 】 resources.

 【 In terms of errors layer 】: It can report 【 error 错误 】 types and the location of errors in components to the 【 platform 】, and has offline storage 【 capabilities 】.